The project involved a major one kilometre long park enhancement, which included surrounding streetscape improvement works.

-The Brief: The Suffolk seaside town of Felixstowe has a tourist trade that is estimated to be nearly £50 million.
-Attracting people from the local area and further afield, one of its greatest assets, publicly-owned Felixstowe Seafront Gardens had fallen into disrepair.
+The Suffolk seaside town of Felixstowe has a fantastic tourist trade.
+Attracting people from the local area and further afield, one of its greatest assets, publicly-owned Felixstowe Seafront Gardens, had fallen into disrepair.
 However, in 2011, Suffolk Coastal District Council (SCDC) started a £4.8 million rejuvenation project as part of a town-wide regeneration programme with match funding from the Heritage Lottery Fund.

-The Parks for People programme awarded the funding, and placed strict criteria for increasing the range of audiences, volunteers involved, knowledge and skills; improving the management and maintenance; and conserving and improving heritage value.
+The Parks for People programme, in awarding the funding, placed strict criteria on the scheme, for example on measures to increase the range of audiences, the number of volunteers involved and their knowledge and skills.
+These measures were aimed at improving management and maintenance and the overall heritage value.

-- Restoring two historic pavilions and water features
+Restoration of two historic pavilions and water features.

 Also, the gardens are accessible, enabling local people with impaired mobility and elderly residents to enjoy the restored space.
 Tourists are also enjoying the gardens once again, with a wide range of organised holiday tours, associations and groups making frequent visits.